RobustaStudio/RxBaseProject/README.md

 [![License](https://img.shields.io/cocoapods/l/RxBaseProject.svg?style=flat)](http://cocoapods.org/pods/RxBaseProject)
 [![Platform](https://img.shields.io/cocoapods/p/RxBaseProject.svg?style=flat)](http://cocoapods.org/pods/RxBaseProject)

-RxBaseProject is base on RxSwift.
+RxBaseProject is based on RxSwift.
 It is still in early stages 'Beta versions'.
-It aims to help developers to get ried of the small common things and easy annoying confiruations.
+It aims to help developers to get rid of the small common things and easy annoying configurations.
 RxBaseProject provides things like
 - Networking Manager: while base on RxAFNetwokring + Rx.... .
 It provides a BaseAPI class the wraps the needed classes to be extended [for details more check the exmple]
 - Reachablity Handling: RxBaseProject provide a basie implemetation for handling reachblity issues using RxReachblity + the alart handling.